-An 18-hole disc golf course is available near the beach and a 9-hole course can be found in the campground area.
-Discs and bags can be rented seasonally from the camp office.
+An 18-hole disc golf course is available near the beach, and a 9-hole course can be found in the campground area.
+Discs and bags can be rented from the camp office (open seasonally).

 Dog Park with Pond

 A dog park with a swimming pond is located on Rock Spring Road just south of State Route 5.
 It has interior fencing to separate large breeds from small breeds.

 Year-round fishing at West Branch offers large and smallmouth bass, walleye, crappie, bluegill, catfish, and trophy-class muskellunge.
 Fishing access is available at launch areas as well as numerous shoreline access points.

 Parts of the park are open for hunting, in season, with small game, waterfowl, and deer being most common.
 The northeastern section of the park, bound on the west by Rock Spring Road and on the south by the lakeshore, is closed to hunting.
 This no-hunting area includes the park office, camp area, horse camp, picnic areas, beach, marina, dam, and East Boat Ramp.
 A 400-foot no hunting/safety zone extends from all other developed facilities.
 Target shooting is prohibited.